rgongw0414/Cpp-OOP/README.md

       // ...
   };
   ```

 ## Virtual Functions
 #### Abstract Class
 * At least one pure virtual function delared in class
 * Can't be used to initiate objects, can only be the ***interface*** to the derived classes
 #### Pure Virtual Function
 * Force the derived classes to override the implementation of the pure virtual functions
+* **If there are pure functions not overriden, the derived classes will become abstract too**
-* Message: For this function, only the interface is inherited.
-The implementation is left to be overriden in derived classes.
+* Message: For this function, only the interface is inherited. **The implementation is left to be overriden in derived classes.**
 #### (Simple/Normal) Virtual Function
 * Message: For this function, both the interface and the implementation are inherited, the derived classes can choose to either override it, or not to.
 * If not overriden, the function inherited from Base will be called.
 #### Non-virtual Function
-* Message: Inherit the interface, and keep the implementation untouched (no overriding)
+* Message: Inherit the interface, and **keep the implementation untouched (no overriding)**
 * Resolved in compile-time (static binding)
 * Overriding them in the derived class does not achieve polymorphic behavior
   * Upon calling the same function with a Derived object and a Base object, the output is the same, i.e., this is not polymorphic behavior.